jetbrains-academy/Functional_Programming_Scala/Functions as Data/anonymous_functions/task.md

 # Anonymous functions

 An anonymous function is a function that, quite literally, does not have a name.
-I t is defined only by its arguments list, and computations.
+I t is defined only by its arguments list and computations.
 Anonymous functions are also known as lambda functions, or simply lambdas.

 Anonymous functions are particularly useful when we need to pass a function as an argument to another function, or when we want to create a function that is only used once and is not worth defining separately.